Portland Trail Blazers Odds: Spreads, Totals, Props

 Moneyline

 Wagering on the moneyline is the simplest type of NBA bet, determinant upon a team winning or losing the game.
-Use the below example from a game between the Trail Blazers and Atlanta Hawks.
+Use the example below from a game between the Trail Blazers and Atlanta Hawks.

 Trail Blazers -140